-Mustelids in general are obscure in art, literature, games and animation, but certain species are more uncommon than others.
+Many mustelids are seldom the main focus in art, literature, games or animation, but certain species are even more overlooked than others.
 Usually the reason being these species are far more elusive in the wild, but in some cases the reasons are a bit unclear.
 Some believe rare species are not as interesting as more familiar ones, but how are people suppose to learn and appreciate these beautiful animals if we continue to discount them?
-We are basing this list on species that are rarely seen in media, and not focusing on how well they’re known or talked about.
+We are basing this list on species that are rarely seen in media, not focusing on how well they’re known or talked about.
 We hope this list encourages creators to extend some attention to other mustelids!

 While it is true badgers are commonly found in media, more than half that appear are European badgers.
 There are 2 other badgers of the genus Meles and 3 of their distant relatives we rarely see.

 These species are the rarest of all mustelids in media.
 Whether searching for an animated character, educational literature, or even children’s literature, you won’t find anything featuring these mustelids.
 However, it’s understandable given how incredibly rare they are in the wild, and new species of ferret-badgers (like the Vietnam ferret-badger) are still being discovered today.
 Still, it would be incredibly interesting to see how these species would be depicted in media.
 Though most of them look similar in appearance, there are currently 5 species recognized.

 The fisher is an odd sort.
 They look similar to martens, and chances are if one were to choose between creating a fisher or species of marten character, the latter would be the more popular choice.
 To date we’ve only found a couple of books featuring a fisher.

 Both the greater and lesser grison are rarely thought of outside South America, and even then they aren’t exactly common.
 They have a similar appearance to honey badgers, but are unique by their smaller stature and more weasel-like structure.
 The greater grison’s black and white fur markings would give it a striking facial appearance in art or animation.